ilo-token/ilo-token.github.io/CONTRIBUTING.md

 - Questions
 - Any opinions or suggestions you want to share

 Please search first before opening a new page!
-Duplicate pages are unnecessary.

 ## [Pull request](https://github.com/ilo-token/ilo-token.github.io/pulls)